Number of Permanent Supportive Housing (PSH) units dedicated to persons experiencing chronic homelessness

 This number also doesn’t capture “mainstream” resources like general public housing units that are not dedicated to households exiting homelessness, but still sometimes serve them as part of their deliberately broad affordable housing umbrella.

 Measure Details and Definition

 1) Definition: This measure answers the question of how many permanent supportive housing (PSH) units are being created each year?

 2) Calculation method: Number of active PSH units are being reported by ECHO

 3) Data Collection Process: Only includes programs that are explicitly dedicated to households exiting homelessness as defined by the Homelessness Response System

 4) Measure Target Calculation: The target to create 100 permanent supportive housing units (PSH) for this measure was adopted in spring 2017 by the Austin City Council as part of the Austin Strategic Housing Blueprint.
-This measure is considered a City Contribution measure as the City has the ability to move the measure.
-Aa baseline of 1,144 PSH units was reported by ECHO in 2020.
+This measure is considered a City Contribution measure as the city has the ability to move the measure.
+A baseline of 1,144 PSH units was reported by ECHO in 2020.
 In order to report on this measure in each subsequent year the goal will be 100 units greater.